icarda-git/Theory-of-Change-Tool/README.md

 The tool is built as a web application, with clearly decoupled frontend and backend components.
 The communication between the components is realised via a broad set of REST API calls.
 The calls are meant for internal usage by the tool but can be used in the future to expose information in other applications.

-Further documentation that contributes to the understanding of the API organisation is provided in the accompanying [Data Model Summary Report](TOC Tool Data Model.pdf) and the online documentation for the ontology that represents the model using W3C Semantic Web standards and specifications.
+Further documentation that contributes to the understanding of the API organisation is provided in the accompanying documentation for the [Conceptual Model](./model/README.md) and the [corresponding ontology](./model/toc.owl) that represents the model using W3C Semantic Web standards and specifications.

 ## ToC Tool Backend